-Your client owes you at least $5,000.
-Some debt collection experts recommend hiring a debt collection attorney anytime a nonpaying client owes you $5,000 or more.
+- Your client owes you at least $5,000: Some debt collection experts recommend hiring a debt collection attorney anytime a nonpaying client owes you $5,000 or more.
 In general, as long as a debt is large enough that the cost of legal representation seems worth it to proceed to court, hiring an attorney is a good move.

 What to consider when hiring a debt collection attorney

-What do their references say about them?
+- How are the debt collection attorney’s references?
 A trustworthy debt collection attorney should have a list of references ― ideally past clients ― readily available.
 They should also have no issue connecting you with these references.
 Use what you learn from these references to gauge whether the attorney is right for you.

-Do they work independently or within a firm?
+- Does the debt collection attorney work independently or within a firm?
 An independent lawyer may work outside a firm because their strategies work best when they get to run the show (and if you’re a freelancer collecting debt, you can probably relate).
 However, independent lawyers may lack resources ― including time ― that firms can more easily access.

-- Will they actually represent you in court?
-A debt collection attorney can represent you in court, but not every attorney will.
-Some attorneys prefer to work as consultants who never set foot in courthouses.
-If you don’t know this preference ahead of time, you could be left flat-footed when it comes time to sue.
-If you need a lawyer who can go to court, make sure that’s what you’re actually getting.
+- Will the debt collection attorney represent you in court?
+Not every debt collection attorney will represent you in court if it comes to that.
+Some prefer to work as consultants who never set foot in courthouses.
+If you don’t know this preference beforehand, you could be left in the lurch if a lawsuit is necessary.
+If you need a lawyer who can go to court, ensure that’s what you’re getting.